THE author of a novel about William Shakespeare’s “lost years” is coming to the Kenton Theatre

 And no wonder.
 For in addition to his work as a writer he is a barrister specialising in intellectual property law and a rhetoric coach who counts the Royal Shakespeare Company and the Donmar Warehouse among his clients.

-His one-man show The Brandreth Papers was a five-star reviewed sell-out at the Edinburgh Festival and on its London transfer.
+The Brandreth Papers was a five-star reviewed sell-out at the Edinburgh Festival and on its London transfer.

 The son of TV polymath and former Conservative MP Gyles, he has written and performed for radio and the stage.
 He is also qualified as an instructor in the Filipino martial arts and as a stage combat choreographer.

 In the course of an entertaining hour on Wednesday (May 18), he will be looking at the question of how William Shakespeare, a glover’s son from a small town in the middle of England, came to be the greatest master of the English language ever known.